 It is important for companies to realize that servitization is also a transformation journey.
-In order to succeed, redesigning of organization is required to continually update and improve services, and to provide a connected customer experience.
+In order to succeed, redesigning of organization is required to continually

 The value of the services opportunity

 Today, organizations on average receive only 12% of their overall revenue from intelligent services, but many organizations plan to capitalize on the opportunity in the near future (see Figure 7).